hadronized/blog/kakoune-2023.md

 If you are used to Helix, then Kakoune with a bit of configuration will feel very similar to Helix.
 Of course, you will have to look around for LSP and tree-sitter support.
-The way we do that is by adding external processes to interact with Kakoune servers / clients via UNIX sockets.
+The way we do that is by adding external processes to interact with Kakoune servers / clients via UNIX sockets, FIFO pipes, etc..
 Kakoune doesn’t know anything about LSP or tree-sitter, but you can write a binary in any language you want and send remote commands to control the behavior of Kakoune.

 - For LSP: [kak-lsp/kak-lsp](https://github.com/kak-lsp/kak-lsp)
 - For tree-sitter: [phaazon/kak-tree-sitter](https://github.com/phaazon/kak-tree-sitter) (I’m stil working on it and it